-Indicator ID PGS 49 Dependent on: PGS 47 Sub-section PRI Principle Human rights 1, 2 Type of indicator PLUS VOLUNTARY TO DISCLOSE rting year, what sour investment ac e to identify a and take action on the actual and pot entially negative outo comes for people Explain how these activities were condu ucted investments a - hts context of our potential and/or this could connect our organisations [Voluntary free text: large] ☐ (B) We asses heightened ris iduals at risk or already affected m night be at [As above] ☐ (C) We consulted with individuals and groups who were at risk or already affected, their representatives and/or other relevant stakeholders such as human rights experts - [As above] □ (D) We took other steps to assess and manage the actual and potentially negative outcomes for people connected to our investment activities Specify: [Voluntary free text: medium] - [As above] O (E) We did no reporting year • action on the actual and potential lly negative or utcomes for people connected to any of our investment activiti es during the
+Indicator ID PGS 49 Dependent on: PGS 47 Sub-section PRI Principle Type of indicator Gateway to: PGS 49.1 Human rights 1, 2 1, 2 VOLUNTARY TO DISCLOSE rting year, what sour investment ac e to identify a nd take action on the actual and pote ential negative outco mes for people Explain how these activities were cond ucted investments to • vel context of our potential and/or this could connect our organisations [Voluntary free text: large] investments t ☐ (B) We assessed the sector context of our potential and/or existing investments to understand how this could connect our organisation to negative human rights outcomes [As above] ☐ (C) We assessed the human rights performance of our potential and/or existing investments to understand how this could connect our organisation to negative human rights outcomes [As above] □ (D) We monitored severe and emerging human rights controversies to understand how this could connect our organisation to negative human rights outcomes [As above] ☐ (E) We took other steps to assess and manage the actual and potentially negative outcomes for people connected to our investment activities Specify: [Voluntary free text: medium] [As above]

+O (F) We did not identify and take action on the actual and potentially negative outcomes for people connected to any of our investment activities during the reporting year

-Purpose of indicator Institutional investors' responsibility to respect human rights is defined in the UN Guiding Principles on Business and Human Rights (UNGPs), the OECD Guidelines for Multinational Enterprises and the OECD report on Responsible Business Conduct for Institutional Investors.
+Explanatory notes Purpose of indicator Institutional investors' responsibility to respect human rights is defined in the UN Guiding Principles on Business and Human Rights (UNGPs), the OECD Guidelines for Multinational Enterprises and the OECD report on Responsible Business Conduct for Institutional Investors.
 Meeting international human rights standards - and preventing and mitigating actual and potentially negative outcomes for people - can also lead to better financial risk management and help align investor activities with the evolving demands of beneficiaries, clients and regulators.
 To meet their responsibility to respect human rights, signatories or external investment managers acting on their behalf should identify and take action on the actual and potentially negative outcomes for people connected to their investment activities.
 In this indicator, sustainability outcomes 'connected to' signatories' investment activities refers to sustainability outcomes directly or indirectly linked to such activities.
-Additional reporting In this indicator, the term 'investment activities' refers to investment decision-making and stewardship activities. guidance In each answer option, signatories can describe whether they took these steps pre- and/or post-investment.
+Additional reporting guidance In this indicator, the term 'investment activities' refers to investment decision-making and stewardship activities.
+In each answer option, signatories can describe whether they took these steps pre- and/or post-investment.
 Signatories can report on their human rights targets or objectives, and their progress, in the Sustainability Outcomes module.
 Other resources For detailed guidance, including the PRI's position paper and case studies, see the PRI's dedicated webpage on human rights.
 Logic Dependent on [PGS 47] Gateway to [PGS 49.1] Assessment Not assessed

-Indicator ID PGS 49.1 Dependent on: PGS 49 Sub-section PRI Principle Type of indicator Gateway to N/A Human rights 1, 2 PLUS VOLUNTARY TO DISCLOSE stakeholder groups did onnected to your investr your organisation include when identifying and taken the section is a section of the section of king action on the actual a nd potentially Specify for which sectors you inclu ded each relevant stakeh older group(s).
-Sector(s) for which each stakeholder group w as included ☐ (A) Workers [Multiselect dropdown list] (1) Energy (2) Materials (3) Industrials (4) Consumer discretionary (5) Consumer staples (6) Healthcare (7) Finance (8) Information technology (9) Communication services (10) Utilities (11) Real estate ☐ (B) Communit ties [As above] ☐ (C) Customer s and end-users [As above]
+Indicator ID PGS 49.1 Dependent on: PGS 49 Sub-section Human rights PRI Principle Type of indicator PLUS VOLUNTARY TO DISCLOSE During the reporting year, which stakeholder groups did your organisation incoutcomes for people connected to your investment activities? clude when identifying and taking ac tion on the actual an d potential negative Specify for which sectors you include ed each relevant stakeholder gro oup(s).
+Sector(s) for which each s stakeholder group wa as included □ (A) Workers [Multiselect dropdown list] (1) Energy (2) Materials (3) Industrials (4) Consumer discretionary (5) Consumer staples (6) Healthcare (7) Finance (8) Information technology (9) Communication services (10) Utilities (11) Real estate ☐ (B) Communiti □ (B) Communities [As above] ☐ (C) Customers and end-users [As above]

-□ (D) Other stakeholder groups Specify: [Voluntary free text: medium] [As above] --- ------------
+☐ (D) Other stakeholder groups Specify: [Voluntary free text: medium] [As above] Additional context to your response(s): [Voluntary free text: large]